 The McKinney-Vento Homeless Assistance Act requires immediate enrollment of these students and protects their right to attend school without parental involvement.
 Schools must immediately enroll “unaccompanied youth” even if they do not have the documents that are usually required, such as proof of residence, school records, medical records, or guardianship papers.
-Transportation assistance must be provided (where feasible) if the student needs transportation to the school of origin.
+Transportation assistance must be provided (when in the best interest of the student) if the student needs transportation to the school of origin.

 Homeless students are entitled to free standard breakfast and lunch meals at school and DO NOT need to fill out the Free and Reduced Meals application.
-Once the parent (or unaccompanied youth) fills out the HCPS Education Program for Homeless Students form (MVEF 01), the school submits it to the Homeless Education Liaison for review and approval.
+Once the parent (or unaccompanied youth) fills out the McKinney-Vento Eligibility Screening Form, the school submits it to the Homeless Education Liaison for review and approval.
 Approved requests will be submitted by the Liaison directly to School Nutrition Services.
 Please do not contact School Nutrition Services; this request must be submitted through the McKinney-Vento program.

-Henrico County Public Schools will provide transportation assistance (where feasible*) for students approved as McKinney-Vento eligible so that the student may remain at his/her school of origin.
+Henrico County Public Schools will provide transportation assistance (when in the student’s best interest*) for students approved as McKinney-Vento-eligible so that the student may remain at his/her school of origin.
 This transportation is arranged through the McKinney-Vento liaison’s office.
 It may take three to five working days for transportation arrangements to be processed.
 Once transportation is arranged, the parent/guardian is called and advised of the start date and time of the transportation, the pick-up/drop-off address, and the assigned bus number.